TimescaleDB vs. Amazon Timestream: 6,000x Higher Inserts, 5-175x Faster Queries, 150-220x Cheaper

-To compare costs, we calculated the cost for our above insert and query workloads, which store 1 billion metrics in TimescaleDB and ~410 million metrics in Amazon Timestream (because we were unable to load the full 1 billion - more later in this post), and ran our suite of queries on top.
+To compare costs, we calculated the cost for our above insert and query workloads, which store one billion metrics in TimescaleDB and ~410 million metrics in Amazon Timestream (because we were unable to load the full one billion—more later in this post), and ran our suite of queries on top.

-For the same workloads, we found that fully-managed TimescaleDB is 154x cheaper than Amazon Timestream (224x cheaper if you’re self-managing TimescaleDB on a VM), and inserted twice as many metrics.
+For the same workloads, we found that fully managed TimescaleDB is 154x cheaper than Amazon Timestream (224x cheaper if you’re self-managing TimescaleDB on a virtual machine) and inserted twice as many metrics.

 We go into further details about the cost comparison later in this post.

 For reliability, the differences are also striking.
 In particular, backups, reliability, and tooling feel like an afterthought with Amazon Timestream.

 In the 240-page development guide for Amazon Timestream, the words “recovery” and “restore” don’t appear at all, and the word “backup” appears only once to tell the developer that there is no backup mechanism.

 Instead, you can “[...]write your own application using the Timestream SDK to query data and save it to the destination of your choice” (page 100).
 There isn’t a mechanism or support to DELETE or UPDATE existing data.